phortx/riven/doc/chapters/2-setup/1-prerequisites.md

 I know, that part is somewhat uncomfortable and this will change in the future.
 Either wkhtmltopdf will be automatically installed with the gem or riven comes with a Docker container.
 However, the installation will be easier in the future.

-After wkhtml is compiled, make sure you can execute the `wkhtmltopdf` command in your shell:
+After wkhtmltopdf is compiled, make sure you can execute the `wkhtmltopdf` command in your shell:

 ```bash
 $ wkhtmltopdf -V